 What are the benefits of a good night’s sleep on our memory?

 This is how you benefit from a healthy sleep:

-- Better attention.
-You can notice things around you and respond to them quickly.
+- Better ability to pay attention.
+You’ll notice things around you and respond to them quickly.

 - Easy learning.
-When we are sleepy, it’s difficult to input new information.
+When we are sleepy, it’s difficult to learn new information.

 - Successfully solving problems.
 Whether you have an important meeting or a physics exam, you’ll perform better and more creatively if well-rested.

 - Excellent recall.
 With a brain cleared out from adenosine (product of the activity of neurons and a substance which makes us sleepy) you are more likely to pull the information from the back of your mind.

 Many students try to cut back on sleep and increase caffeine intake in order to make more time for studying.
 This practice is far from being healthy and could be a lot less effective because sleep helps with memory processing and this is true of all types of memory.